 This one hour training broadcast features law enforcement, U.S. Customs and Border Protection and State Police.
 These experts share their knowledge and strategies used to locate narcotics smuggled from Mexico, Canada and other ports of entry.

-- Learn the latest drug smuggling trends within the United States as well as Canada, Mexico, New York and Miami
+- Learn the latest drug smuggling trends within the United States,including Miami and New York, as well as Canada and Mexico

 - See successful seizure footage provided by our expert panelists

 - Hear various tactics and techniques used for successful seizures and officer safety